xaviervalarino/portfolio/src/case-studies/omicia.md

 <div class="shadow:img five-sixths padding-stack">
 ![Screenshot of the previous table](../assets/img/omicia-previous-data-table.png)
 </div>
-During interviews, clinicians expressed frustation with three areas:
+During interviews, clinicians expressed frustration with three areas:

 1. Depending on the type of report, the table's data fields weren't always useful.
 1. Not being able to pivot data on the table columns.